-Director Sasha Joseph Neulinger’s haunting debut feature, Rewind, is a documentary about a crime – a whole litany of crimes, really, each more monstrous than the next – but it is not a true-crime documentary in the usual sense.
+Director Sasha Joseph Neulinger’s haunting debut feature, Rewind, is a documentary about a crime – a whole litany of crimes, really, each one more monstrous than the last – but it is not a true-crime documentary in the usual sense.
 Neulinger is no third-party chronicler but one of the principal victims.
-The film only gradually reveals the terrible abuses that were perpetrated on Neulinger and his younger sister when they were children, but Rewind does not treat its subject as a twisty mystery designed to elicit gasps of disbelief from the viewer.
+The film only gradually reveals the terrible abuses that were perpetrated on Neulinger and his younger sister when they were children.
+However, Rewind does not treat its subject as a twisty mystery designed to elicit gasps of disbelief from the viewer.
 Like Morgan Dews’ Must Read After My Death (2007) and Sarah Polley’s Stories We Tell (2012), Neulinger’s film is an excavation of sorts into the director’s family history.
 In this case, however, that history is hardly obscure to the filmmaker, as the abuses in question (and the public legal battles that followed) had a profound effect on his life.

 Rewind is the sort of inward-focused study that is particularly well suited to the medium of film.
 Neulinger practically grew up on camera, his father, Henry, having captured seemingly every waking minute of their family’s busy life with an always-present home-video camera.
 (The remove that Dad was able to attain by peering at the world through the camera’s lens was, it turns out, a coping method for his own unsettled trauma.)
 Accordingly, there are untold hours of fuzzy video footage chronicling the family’s birthday parties, Thanksgivings, High Holidays, and backyard cookouts – not to mention the innumerable banal moments that Henry felt compelled to document.
 Now approaching 30, Neulinger decides to revisit this record of his childhood, in the hope (or is it fear?) of finding signs of the abuse that was being committed just outside the frame.
 Whether this will provide any closure or illumination is an open question, as is whether such an endeavor will ultimately end up re-traumatizing Neulinger.
 His stance when approaching his father’s treasure trove of footage is that of a grim archaeologist, compelled by curiosity but dead certain that he will find hidden vipers within.